sasq64/sasq64.github.io/cpp-closures.md

 };
 {% endhighlight %}

-This is how I usually do it; keep simple data members as is, since copying them is not a performance problem, and wrap all your containers in a `shared_ptr`.
+This is how I usually do it; keep simple data members as is, since  copying them is not normally a performance problem, and wrap all your containers in a `shared_ptr`.
 This is also how it works in languages like *python* -- top level members gets copied, but anything referenced gets shared.

 Library programming and Emscripten
 ----------------------------------

-So I have been using these techniques in a graphics library I am developing.
+I mentioned designing APIs; this is because I have been using these techniques in a graphics library I am developing.
 The idea was that it would make the library easy enough to use for beginners.
 It is kind of inspired by my experiences programming 8-bit computers as a kid.